 All students at Arlington Traditional School have the opportunity to check out books once a week during scheduled library class time.
 Additionally, the library is open for a half-hour at both the beginning and the end of the day for open check out.
 Students may ask their teachers at any time to come to the library for books.

 The number of books a students can check out is determined by their grade level:

 - Prekindergarten: one book

 - First grade: one book in the fall, two books beginning in January

 - Second grade: two books

 All books have a two week circulation period, but kindergarten students are encouraged to return books each week in order to learn good library habits.
 Books that are lost or damaged will need to be paid for or replaced by the end of the school year.

 All classes visit the library once a week.
-Prekindergarten through third grade come to the library for 30 minutes each week, while fourth and fifth grades come for 45 minute lessons.
+Prekindergarten through second grade come to the library for 30 minutes each week, while third, fourth, and fifth grades have 45-minute library lessons.